Scott's Story

 “The Mission saved my life,” Scott says.
 “I know that's a cliché.
 I know it's really Christ who does the work.
 But there were some men who gathered around me, and they were champions for me.
 They could see things in me that I couldn't.
 I think it was their love and grace that helped me get from one day to the next, to where I am today.”

-Free of drugs and alcohol for more than 19 years, today Scott is Director of the Men’s Recovery Program.
+Free of drugs and alcohol for 24 years, today Scott is the Vice President of Program Ministries.
 Bob, also successful in his recovery, works as a chemical dependency professional helping juvenile offenders.

-The Men’s Recovery Program begins by focusing on core issues that lead to addiction, such as abuse, abandonment, or neglect.
-Once those issues are being addressed, people are better able to move past the addiction stage and into recovery.
+The Men’s Recovery Program addresses root causes that lead to addiction, such as abuse, abandonment, or neglect.
+Once those issues are addressed, people are find hope for a new life and break free from addiction.

 “It’s so exciting for me to know that God is using me to help men get reunited with Him,” Scott says.
 “Every day I’m blessed to be able to help them get back on the path of life.”